What is APR and how is it different from APY and interest rates? These are all rates applied to your loan, but they show your rate in different ways.

 Loans often come with loan agreements, loan terminology, and rates and fees.
-APR is a common loan rate used so that loan borrowers can more easily compare loan options.
-If you're getting a loan, it's important to understand how this annual rate works to understand better how loan interest works.
+Annual Percentage Rate (APR) is a loan rate percentage used to help borrowers easily compare their loan options.

 Annual rates can be implemented in a variety of ways.
 Because of this, it is important to understand what type of rate is being applied to your loan or credit card.

 This can be a benefit because the rate could lower later, but it could also get higher.
 Whether they rise or lower usually depends on what the general rates are doing in the area.

-Variable APRs can also rise due to a penalty.
+It can also rise due to a penalty.
 So if you fail to make a payment on time or if you default on the loan, your variable rate might increase.

 Instead, borrowers receive a set rate when they first start the loan, and that percentage stays the same for the life of the loan.

-Fixed APRs are beneficial because they won't get higher one day, but they also don't get a chance to lower your rate later either.
+They are beneficial because they won't get higher one day, but they also don't get a chance to lower your rate later either.

 For instance, you could have a different rate for only a certain period of time, applied during a balance transfer, or when you take out a cash advance.
-Most often, multiple APRs are used for credit card APRs.

-All you have to do is divide the APR percentage by the 365 days in the year.
-So if your loan has a 10% APR, you will divide 0.10 by 365 to get 0.000274.
+All you have to do is divide the percentage by the 365 days in the year.
+So, if your loan has a 10% rate, you will divide 0.10 by 365 to get 0.000274.

 Payday Loans are also commonly referred to as Cash Advances, Payday Advances, Payday Advance Loans, and Fast Cash Loans.
 Check City does not usually utilize traditional credit checks as part of the payday loan approval process.
 However, Check City may, at its discretion, verify application information by using national consumer loan underwriting databases that may include information relating to previous cash advance transactions that Check City may take into consideration in the approval process.
 Actual loan amounts vary.
 See Rates and Fees for specific information and requirements.
 Products or services offered to customers may vary based on customer eligibility and applicable state or federal law.
 Some customers applying for payday loans or installment loans may be required to submit additional documentation due to state law and qualification criteria.
 CheckCity.com provides loan services in: Alabama, Alaska, California, Hawaii, Idaho, Kansas, Missouri, Nevada, Texas, Utah, Washington, Wisconsin, and Wyoming.
 Customer Notice: A single payday advance is typically for two to four weeks.
 However, borrowers often use these loans over a period of months, which can be expensive.
 Payday advances are not recommended as long-term financial solutions.
 Loan proceeds issued through our website are generally deposited via ACH for next business day delivery if approved by 8pm CT Mon. – Fri.